 - Department of Gastroenterology, Ankara University Medical School, Ankara, Turkey.

 Hepatitis C virus (HCV) is an enveloped virus with a 9.6 kb single stranded RNA genome.
-Six HCV genotypes and a large number of subtypes have been identified HCV is an important world-wide health and economic problem through direct and indirect medical cost associated with managing liver disease, decreased work productivity.
-A hundred eighty million people are infected with HCV in the world.
-It is thecause of acute hepatitis, chronic hepatitis, liver cirrhosis and hepatocellular carcinoma.
-Besides that, it may results in extra-hepatic manifestations such as mixed cryoglobulinemia, chronic kidney disease, porphyria cutaneatarda, and type 2 diabetes mellitus, rheumatoid-like nondestructive inflammatory arthritis and depression.
-HCV is associated with the increasing liver related and all causes of mortality.
+Six HCV genotypes and a large number of subtypes have been identified.
+HCV is an important world-wide health and economic problem through direct and indirect medical cost associated with managing liver disease, and decreased work productivity.
+A hundred and eighty million people are infected with HCV in the world.
+It is the cause of acute hepatitis, chronic hepatitis, liver cirrhosis and hepatocellular carcinoma.
+Besides that, it may result in extra-hepatic manifestations such as mixed cryoglobulinemia, chronic kidney disease, porphyria cutaneatarda, and type 2 diabetes mellitus, rheumatoid-like nondestructive inflammatory arthritis and depression.
+HCV is associated with the increasing liver-related mortality.

-HCV is one of the important factors (20 % of all causes) for developing the HCC.
+HCV is one of the important factors (20 % of all causes) for developing HCC.
 Almost 700,000 persons died from HCC in a year.
-HCC is the 6th most common cancer but third common cause of death from the cancer.
+HCC is the 6th most common cancer but the third most common cause of death from the cancer.

-Those are the reasons that we made a plan to have a Special Issue about “What More We can do on Hepatitis C?”.
-It is hoped that this Special Issue will bring novel insights and new solutions to the liver cancer research filed.
+Those are the reasons why we made a plan to establish a special issue about “What More Can We Do on Hepatitis C?”.
+It is hoped that this Special Issue will bring novel insights and new solutions to the liver cancer research field.